manojxshrestha/c-programming/README.md

 **These programs demonstrate various operations on arrays, such as finding the sum, searching for an element, reversing the array, and sorting it in ascending order.**

-# Chapter 8 topics including strings:
+# Chapter 8: Topics including strings:

 **36. Program to find the length of a string:**